binary-manu/arch-ansible/README.md

   a bootloader and a set of base packages.
 Then reboot.
 * `mainconfig` runs against the installed base system, adding additional packages, installing a DE, creating users and configuring locales.
-At the end, the system is read for use.
+At the end, the system is ready for use.

 When used together, they build a complete system from an installation media. `mainconfig` can also be run independently of `bootstrap`,